Advancing the EMS profession

 Mobile Integrated Health (MIH)

-Please ask Congress to support the Community Paramedicine Act, soon to be introduced by Rep. Emanuel Cleaver (D-MO) and others.
+Please ask Congress to support the Community Paramedicine Act, H.R.
+4011, introduced by Rep. Emanuel Cleaver (D-MO) and others.
 This bill would create a grant program under the Secretary of Health and Human Services (HHS) to support Mobile Integrated Healthcare (MIH) Community Paramedicine (CP) programs.
 Eligible applicants in rural and underserved communities could receive grants to:

 • Hire community paramedicine personnel;